msu-cmse-courses/cmse495-SS24/Syllabus.md

 All required readings will be provided as Open Educational Resource (OER) via link on the course website.

-## Instructor Contact Information and Office Hours
+## Instructors Contact Information and Office Hours

 **_Instructor_**: